fhaag/namebasedgrid/readme.md

 # How to Use it

 There are three example applications using the control provided along with the project.
-Their C# source code is included in both the source and the binary releases of Name-Based Grid.
+Their C# source code is included in the source release of Name-Based Grid.

 Feel free to let me know if you use this library in any of your projects, if you like.